 Pets can be an excellent companion, especially when we are ill.
 They can contribute to our emotional wellbeing.
 Many health professionals, such as psychologists, highly recommend having a pet.
 Taking the dog for a walk, for example, forces some people to be more mobile and to partake in physical activity.

 However, we would like to highlight that these benefits may be stifled if pet hygiene is not taken seriously.
-It is imperative that the animal and its accessories are kept clean.
-Always wash your hands after touching your pet.
+It is imperative that the accessories of your pets and other animals are kept clean.
+Always wash your hands after touching your pets.
 And never allow an animal to jump or walk on surfaces where food is prepared or stored.
 It is equally important to deworm your pet often, at least once a year, depending on the animal.
 Parasites that live on animals with no noticeable problems may be harmful to us.

 Watch This video to learn more about the GSR Scan and The Vega Test:

 We invite you to head to our Instagram Page to share your experiences.
 We have a great community of followers.
 They regularly send updates on how the Budwig Diet and Protocol have helped them on their road to recovery.

 Don’t forget to Download our FREE Budwig Guide to learn more about the incredible benefits of the Budwig Diet.

 Submit A Comment

 Your email address will not be published.
 Required fields are marked *

 How To Raise Funds For Natural Cancer Treatments